Vladi97/reactibook_web/README.md

 # Description

-Basically in this website you can create and edit posts
+Basically in this website you can create and edit posts, the application display the information in spanish if the browser language is ES, or in inglish if not

 # Workflow